 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Horizontal Federated Learning (HFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different FL clients for local model training have the same feature space for different samples (e.g. UE IDs).
+Horizontal Federated Learning (HFL): a federated learning technique without exchanging/sharing local data set, and local ML models wherein the local data set in different FL clients for local model training have the same feature space for different samples (e.g. UE IDs).